- The student population of 193 students has declined by 18% over five years.

-Williams Unified School District's student population of 619 students has decreased by 6% over five years.
+- Williams Unified School District's student population of 619 students has stayed relatively flat over five years.

-The district's spending/student of $8,863 is less than the state average of $8,879.
-The district spending/student has stayed relatively flat over four years.
+- The district's spending/student of $8,863 is less than the state average of $8,879.
+The district spending/student has declined by 23% over four years.

 |School District Name||Williams Unified School District|

 |Number of Schools

 |District Spending / Student||$8,863||$8,879|

 - Williams High School is a secondary school serving grades nine and ten.
 It is part of the Plano Independent School District, which uses an unconventional high school system in which students in grades nine and ten attend one of five high schools.
 Students in grades eleven and twelve attend senior high schools.
 Williams High School feeds into Plano East Senior High School.

 - History: Virtually a landmark in PISD, Williams High School first served as Plano High School when it was built in 1961.
 That year the school included grades 8 through 12.
 The following school year, the campus became a grade 9 through 12 school.
 Two years later, Williams became a grade 10 through 12 facility.
 A new senior high school was completed in 1975.